frend/frend.co/README.md

 #About Frend

-A collection of accessible, modern front-end components.
+A collection of accessible, modern front‑end components.

 Frend components are modest and dependency-free.
 They are built with web standards as a priority and aim to avoid assumptions about tooling or environment.
 Care has been taken to make sure each component is compliant, keyboard navigable and properly interpreted by assistive technologies.